-During 2007, we purchased five aircraft and in 2008 we purchased another two aircraft, which were all previously subject to head leases, and terminated the related head leases.
-The purchase consideration represented a discount of \$16,033 and \$3,145 in 2007 and 2008, respectively, to the carrying value of the related onerous contract accrual.
+In 2008 we purchased two aircraft, which were all previously subject to head leases, and terminated the related head leases.
+The purchase consideration represented a discount of \$3,145 in 2008, to the carrying value of the related onerous contract provision.
 The amount of the discount has been applied to reduce the net book value of the related aircraft.